 - 14 ounces dried soba noodles

-Prepare the dipping sauce by combining the first 5 sauce ingredients together in a small saucepan.
+- Combine the sauce ingredients together in a small saucepan.
 Whisk gently over medium heat until the sauce boils.
 Cook and stir for 3 minutes.
 Reduce the heat and cook on medium-low for another 3 minutes.
 Strain through a cheesecloth or paper towel.
-Place the sauce in a sealable plastic container and refrigerate to chill.
+Place the sauce in a sealable container and refrigerate to chill.

-To make the tempura, place the sifted flour in a chilled, medium-sized mixing bowl.
-Combine the iced water and egg and pour over the flour.
+- Place the sifted flour in a chilled, medium mixing bowl.
+Combine the cold water and egg, then pour over the flour.
 Stir just until combined.
-The tempura will be slightly lumpy.
+The batter will be slightly lumpy.
 Do not whisk until smooth!

-Prepare the vegetable tempura in the same manner as the prawns by dipping your choice of vegetables into the batter and deep frying in small batches.
-Maintain the proper temperature and remove any extra batter that accumulates in the oil.
+- Prepare the vegetable tempura in the same manner by dipping vegetables into the batter and deep frying in small batches.
 Most vegetables will be cooked tender-crisp within 2 to 4 minutes, depending on the type of vegetables you choose and the size of each piece of tempura.
-Check the first piece of tempura by removing it from the oil and cutting it open to determine whether or not it is cooked as desired.
-If not fully cooked, increase the frying time for the remainder of the vegetables, testing the vegetables occasionally as the tempura fries.
-Remove the cooked tempura vegetables with a slotted spoon, drain and keep warm with the prawns.
+Remove the cooked tempura vegetables with a slotted spoon, drain, and keep warm with the prawns.